Jane Hayward (actress)

-Jane Hayward was a British actress.
+Jane Hayward (26 April 1950 — 15 June 2019) was a British actress.

 Hayward made appearances in over twenty films and television programmes.
-She had roles in productions such as 2001: A Space Odyssey (film), BBC police procedural drama The Bill, Never the Twain, and Executive Stress.
+She had roles in productions such as 2001: A Space Odyssey, BBC police procedural drama The Bill, Never the Twain, and Executive Stress.

 Career

 In the 1970s, Jane Hayward focused her career mostly on the stage.
 Her roles included A Midsummer Night's Dream at the Ipswich Theatre, the title role in Cinderella at the Northampton Theatre Royal, and Jane Eyre, the stage adaptation of Dial M for Murder, and The Woman in White, also at the Northampton Theatre Royal.

 Hayward returned to the acting profession in 2011 after taking a break to raise her family.

 Death

 She died after being hit by an Arriva Shires & Essex double-decker bus in Rickmansworth, Hertfordshire in June 2019.
-BBC News reported in November 2019 that Hayward attempted to "cross the road without looking.
+BBC News reported in November 2019 that Hayward attempted to "cross the road without looking”.
 At the time of the accident, BBC News reported that Hayward died at the scene.